jootse84/jootse84.github.io/_posts/2016-06-14-deploy-your-django-project-in-ec2-instance.md

 ln -s /path/to/django/project/nginx/server.ini /etc/uwsgi/vassals/
 ```

 With this step, we finished the deployment of our Django project in our EC2 instance.
-We now just need to test if it is working by openning the site in our browser.
+We now just need to test if it is working by opening the site in our browser.

 Cheers!